Diamond Cost Calculator: Determining The Value of A Diamond

 The Value of the Appraisal Process

 Appraisals are important when buying a diamond because it is professionally inspected and graded and lets people know what the true value of that jewel is worth.
 Those who are buying an expensive diamond may want to get an appraisal done so they know they are getting a fair deal; however, appraisals also cost money, so this added cost is something that must be considered.
+You'll almost always need an appraisal for insurance replacement value.

 Different Markets for Diamonds